Building and testing the installer package¶

 winNoJRE

-Because of recent changes of operation policy by certification authority consortiums, certification is now provided as a form of hardware security module (HSM) such as a smartcard, which makes it difficult to sign code in container environments.
+Because of recent changes of operation policy by certification authority consortiums, certification is now provided as a form of hardware security module (HSM) such as a smartcard, which makes it difficult to sign code in CI/CD or container.

 Building macOS installer¶